zerotier/libzt/docs/rxtx.md

 The **network stack** raises a `PICO_SOCK_EV_CONN` event which calls `pico_cb_socket_activity()`.
 From here we request a new `pico_socket` be created to represent the new connection.
 This is done via `pico_socket_accept()`.
 Once we have a valid `pico_socket`, we create an `AF_UNIX` socket pair.
 We associate one end with the newly-created `pico_socket` via a `Connection` object.
 And we send the other end of the socket pair to the app.

-Out library's implementation of `accept()` will read and return the new file descriptor representing one end of the socket pair.
+Our library's implementation of `accept()` will read and return the new file descriptor representing one end of the socket pair.
 From your app's prespective this is a normal file descriptor.

 ***